- What is workforce management?

 In its early days, (and in some companies today) workforce management was decentralized and carried out manually, meaning that all of the departments within an organization could be using different systems of workforce management, resulting in an increased likelihood of error and mismanaged data.
 This can have a negative impact on the consistency and quality of customer service, as well as on efficiency of labor, and thus on costs.

-These issues led to the development of workforce management software, which has had a massive impact on the way business is conducted, and the way workforces are managed today.
+These issues led to the development of workforce management solutions, which has had a massive impact on the way business is conducted, and the way workforces are managed today.

 One of the earliest developments in automating workforce management was the automation of recording employee attendance and hours worked.
 The earliest ‘clock-in’ systems involved employees logging in to a mechanical clock by entering their employee number, the date, and their arrival and departure times from work.
 This information was then printed on the business time sheet.
 While saving HR a significant amount of time, this early system still allowed for a significant margin for inaccuracy as a result of human error.
 Time and attendance recording has come a long way since these early systems, with companies collecting this data using advanced automated systems such as biometric clocks and customisable web entry solutions to suit the company’s specific purposes.

-Another area of workforce management software that has developed significantly over the years is the management of leave and absence.
+Another area of workforce management solutions that has developed significantly over the years is the management of leave and absence.
 Before technology developments allowed for automation in this area, employee leave and absence were either managed internally, managed by a leave administration team, or outsourced to a company or individual specializing in this area.
 Today, new advanced technologies allow for the automation of data related to employee leave, absence, and availability, making internal absence management and scheduling more efficient and cost-effective, as well as producing reports and analytics to assist in HR and business decisions.